Financial Aid & FAFSA/WASFA

 How do I file the FAFSA application?

-Get additional FAFSA help here!
+How to Fill Out the FAFSA Form video.
 The FAFSA is a free application with a series of questions used to determine your ability to pay for college.
 The result is called the Expected Family Contribution (EFC).
 This EFC will determine how much federal aid you will receive.
 A lot of states and colleges also use the FAFSA to determine which students get financial aid—and how much they’ll get.
 You need to fill out a new FAFSA before each college year in which you want to get aid.
 Make sure you use a permanent email address, not your school account.

 The FAFSA has an opening and closing date!
 It opened October 1 and depending on the college you are attending, there is a FAFSA application due date.